folbert/fewbricks/README.md

 Fewbricks is released under GPLv3 and is in no way associated with Advanced Custom Fields.

 ## More info
 The documentation is moving to [https://fewbricksdocs.readme.io/](https://fewbricksdocs.readme.io/).
-Text below is kept for now but may not pply to v2.
+Text below is kept for now but may not apply to v2.

 ---